VinPassed

 $20,000 vehicle$1,150–$1,600 OH tax+ ~$15 title + ~$34–46 regBudget $1,200–1,660 at clerk

-🤝Private party purchase (any state): no tax collected at purchase anywhere.
-Full Ohio combined rate — 5.75% state plus your county surcharge — due at the county clerk of courts within 30 days.
-The per-state tax cards below note this for each state.
-Factor the full registration bill into your purchase budget.
+🤝Private party purchase, any state: no tax is collected at the sale anywhere.
+You owe Ohio's full combined rate — the state rate plus your county surcharge — at your county clerk of courts within 30 days.
+The per-state cards below flag this.
+Budget the whole registration bill before you buy, not after.

 Getting it homePA dealer issues a 60-day in-transit tag through any authorized PennDOT agent (notaries, tag services, dealers — not just DMV offices).
 For a private PA purchase, the seller's signature on the PA title must be notarized — an improperly executed PA title blocks Ohio title transfer.
 Ohio requires a VIN inspection at a Deputy Registrar before completing the Ohio title transfer on any out-of-state vehicle.